We are on holidays until Monday 20 January, 2020. Please note new venue and times below:

-Argentine Tango classes are held every Monday night at the Uniting Church Hall, 6 Millwell Road, Maroochydore.
+Argentine Tango classes are held every Monday night at the Masonic Hall, Main Rd, Maroochydore.
 Cost for the evening $10.

 Beginners are welcome to stay on and help themselves to tea and coffee and join in the Practica.

-On 3rd Monday, Leigh will run the tango class.
-Next class 18 November.
+On 3rd Monday of every month, Leigh will run the tango class.
+Next class 20 January, 2020.

-On 4th Monday, Amaliah will run the tango class.
-Next class 25 November.
+On 4th Monday of every month, Amaliah will run the tango class.
+Next class 27 January, 2020.

 The Practica is open to everyone who wants to join us for some tango.
 Tea, coffee and nibbles are provided.
 It’s a great opportunity to socialize as well as dance.

 Amaliah began learning and dancing Argentine Tango in 2002 where she studied with Rio Rhythmics in Brisbane.
 In 2004, she traveled to Buenos Aries to expand her Tango experience.
 She began teaching in 2007 on the Gold coast and the following year in Noosa.
 Currently is teaching in Coolum Beach since February, 2013.